sohviluukkonen/gbmt-splits/README.md

 The split can be easily created from the command line with

 ```
-gbmtsplits -i <dataset.csv> -c <random/dissimilarity>
+gbmtsplits -i <dataset.csv> -c <random/dissimilarity/scaffold>
 ```
-with <datasets.csv> an pivote dataset where each row corresponds to a unique molecules and each task has it's own column.
+with <datasets.csv> an pivoted dataset where each row corresponds to a unique molecules and each task has it's own column.
 For more options use `-h/--help`.

 ## API